Skip to content

 How This Page Interacts With HMT&C

 This page records the superseded EU cadmium comparator used by source pages that cite Regulation (EU) 2021/1323 directly.
 It is not an HMT&C threshold.
-Current EU maximum levels should be checked against eu2023-contaminants-maximum-levels before live legal use.
+Current EU maximum levels should be checked against EU Regulation 2023/915 maximum levels for contaminants in food before live legal use.

 Sources